 Today you head back south to Karatu to stay overnight at the long-established and friendly Gibbs Farm (signed off the right hand side of the road in Karatu).
 The farm grows all of its own vegetables and makes its own excellent jams, pickles and chutneys.
 From the rustic styled dining room you can see the coffee fields and majestic distant views framed by huge glass windows.
 The en-suite rooms are prettily decorated and recently refurbished, the food is good and the coffee is wonderful.
 It is a really nice place to relax for the night and you will receive a very warm welcome.
 Their little shop is one of the best in Tanzania with a very wide choice to crafts, spices and leather goods of a high standard.
 Basis: Dinner, Bed and Breakfast.

-Today you enjoy a canoeing safari on Lake Manyara.
-You will meet at Endala picnic site in Lake Manyara National Park before taking to the water with a Wayo guide who will accompany you for the duration of your safari.
+Today you will make your way to Lake Manyara.
+During your time here you can enjoy a canoeing safari on Lake Manyara.
 From the peaceful comfort of your canoe you will experience the breathtaking scenery and incredible array of birdlife including thousands of pink-hued flamingos.
 On this 2 and a half hour safari you can also get close to giraffes, elephants, buffalos and other animals which come to graze on the shoreline.
-This is a wonderful way to experience the wildlife in Lake Manyara National Park as you glide across the surface of the lake in your canoe.
-You then return to Wayo Green Camp for a send night.
-Basis: Full Board.
+You will be staying in a tented camp on a full board basis.

 DAY 14Depart Tanzania

 Today you will return to our base where you will hand over the vehicle and have your trip debrief.
 After this you will be transferred to the airport in good time for your international flight home.